suryamurugan/nischte-200/docs/apiSpecs.md

 - POST `/shops` : Allows a shop owner to create a shop and provide details like shop name, address, description, and contact info.
 - GET `/shops/:shopId` : Fetch all shops associated with a particular owner.
-- PUT `/shops/:shopId` : Allows shop owners to update the shop details (name, address, etc.).
+- PATCH `/shops/:shopId` : Allows shop owners to update the shop details (name, address, etc.).
 - DELETE `/shops/:shopId` : Allows shop owners to delete their shop.

 ## Menu Management(for shop owner)

 - POST `/shops/:shopId/menu` : Allows a shop owner to create a menu for a particular shop.
 This will include menu items, prices, and descriptions.
 - GET `/shops/:shopId/menu` : Retrieve the menu for a specific shop.
-- PUT `/shops/:shopId/menu/` :menuItemId: Allows shop owners to update details of a specific menu item.
+- PATCH `/shops/:shopId/menu/` :menuItemId: Allows shop owners to update details of a specific menu item.
 - DELETE `/shops/:shopId/menu/:menuItemId` : Allows shop owners to delete a specific item from the menu.

 ## Viewing Shops & Menus(For user)